MURDriverless/mursim/README.md

 For this repository, Ubuntu 18.04, ROS Melodic and an internet connection is required.

-Update Gazebo to the latest minor version 9.13.2 for use with ROS Melodic, otherwise `gpu_ray` (GPU accelerated LiDAR simulation) will most likely fail to run.
+Update Gazebo to the latest minor version 9.19.* for use with ROS Melodic, otherwise `gpu_ray` (GPU accelerated LiDAR simulation) will most likely fail to run.

-1. Follow upgrade instructions [here](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install#Alternativeinstallation:step-by-step), but instead of getting the latest `gazebo11`, we want `gazebo9`.
+1. Follow upgrade instructions [here](http://gazebosim.org/tutorials?cat=install&tut=install_ubuntu&ver=9.0) remember that we want `gazebo9`.
 2. Upgrade math package `sudo apt upgrade libignition-math2`

 Install `tf2_sensor_msgs` and `glog` (Google logging module)